-- CGT 15-year asset exemption – a full exemption from CGT on the disposal of an active asset which has been held continuously for 15 years;
+- CGT 15-year asset exemption: a full exemption from CGT on the disposal of an active asset that has been held continuously for 15 years;

-- CGT roll-over – deferral of making of capital gains.
+- CGT roll-over: deferral of the making of capital gains.

 The concessions are available on the disposal of individual assets provided certain conditions are satisfied.
 More than one concession may apply to the same capital gain if the conditions for each are satisfied.
 The CGT discount may also be available.

-There are 4 basic conditions that must be satisfied before any of the CGT small business concessions are available.
+4 basic conditions must be satisfied before any of the CGT small business concessions are available.
 They are:

-- A CGT event happens in relation to a CGT asset owned by the taxpayer
+- A CGT event happens concerning a CGT asset owned by the taxpayer

 - That event results in a capital gain